miscounting/RewardBot/README.md

 # To use
 ### Install
 RewardBot is written in NodeJs.
 You'll need to install NodeJs and Python (2 or 3).

+Then create a ./resources/.env file containing:
+> TWITCHUSER=yourchannelname

 ## Configure